 Petrol and diesel prices rise in Bhubaneswar, Check updated rates

-Bhubaneswar: The petrol and diesel prices have increased in Odisha’s capital city Bhubaneswar on Tuesday.
-The petrol and diesel price were recorded at Rs 103.19 and Rs 94.76, respectively.
+Bhubaneswar: The petrol and diesel prices have decreased in Odisha’s capital city Bhubaneswar on Tuesday.
+The petrol and diesel price were recorded at Rs 103.11 and Rs 94.68, respectively.

-The prices of petrol and diesel in Cuttack have remained constant at Rs 103.54 and Rs 95.10, respectively.
+The prices of petrol and diesel in Cuttack have increased at Rs 103.54 and Rs 95.25, respectively.

 In Malkangiri, the cost of petrol has been recorded the highest in the state and is now at Rs 108.92 per litre, while the cost of diesel is Rs 100.29 per litre.